nbagonoc/react-crud-context-v2/README.md

 ## React + Vite

-A simple React CRUD app with alerts with context-API
+A simple React CRUD app with context-API and unit-testing

 ## How to run locally: